 - Motorcyclists injured by negligent car drivers

-- Motorcyclist injured because of defective and negligent road surface
+- Motorcyclists injured because of defective and negligent road surface

-- Motorcyclist injured because of defective and negligent motorcycle parts
+- Motorcyclists injured because of defective and negligent motorcycle parts.

 Heather is a member of, and an accredited Litigator at, the Association of Personal Injury Lawyers (APIL), a body dedicated to representing the interests of claimants who have suffered injury.

-Heather completed her law degree at the University of Surrey in 2012 and her Legal Practice Course at the Guildford College of Law in 2013, where she passed with distinction; she has been in personal injury practice ever since.
+Heather completed her law degree at the University of Surrey in 2012 and her Legal Practice Course at the Guildford College of Law in 2013, where she passed with distinction; she has represented seriously injured people ever since.